leona/evilbin/README.md

 echo -n 'toor' >> example.bin
 ```

-This simply replaces any instances of root with toor in stdout.
+This simply runs `top` but replaces any instances of root with toor in stdout.